glanceapp/community-widgets/widgets/tailscale-devices-by-not-first/README.md

 - `TZ`: Container timezone for correct timestamps (optional)

 ## Credits
-[5at0ri](https://github.com/5at0ri) - Incorporated oauth into the widget as an optionand made token manager (https://github.com/5at0ri/tailscale-token-manager)
+[5at0ri](https://github.com/5at0ri) - Incorporated oauth into the widget as an option and made the token manager (https://github.com/5at0ri/tailscale-token-manager)